0chain/0chain/code/go/0chain.net/conductor/README.md

 - `wait_view_change` - wait until a view change occurred
   - properties
     ```yaml
-    # name the round of this view change.
+    # Name the round of this view change.
     # UNUSED in any of the tests
     remember_round: <string>
     # expectations on this view change.